ligato/docs/docs/user-guide/concepts.md

 This architecture promotes VPP agent configuration flexibility in the following manner:

-- single KV data store can support multiple VPP agent groups by using a unique microservice label per group.
+- single KV data store can support multiple VPP agent groups by using a unique microservice-label-prefix per group.
 - VPP agents can receive configuration data from multiple sources such as a KV data store or gRPC client.
 An [orchestrator plugin][orchestrator plugin] synchronizes and resolves any conflicts from the individual sources.
-This presents a "single source" appearance to the VPP agent plugins.
+This presents a "single configuration source" appearance to the VPP agent plugins.

 It should be noted that the VPP agent _does not require_ a KV data store.
-Configuration data can be provided using gRPC, potentially REST, AgentCtl and CLI.
+Configuration data can be provided using gRPC, AgentCtl, CLI or customized methods.
 That said, use of a KV data store to manage and distribute configuration data removes the burden of handling state in the CNFs.

 ---